nwaywood/react-fullstack-template/README.md

 ```
 .
 ├── app                            # Frontend application
 │   ├── public                     # Static resources (html, images etc)
 │   └── src                        # Source code, which is bundled into the `dist` folder by `webpack`
 │       ├── index.js               # The entrypoint for the React application
-│       ├── types.js     # Global flow type definitions
+│       ├── AppErrorBoundary.js    # Generic top level Error Boundary for the application
 │       ├── globalCSS.js           # Any global CSS used in the application (should be kept to a minimum)
 │       └── ...                    # Domain specific components
 ├── dist                           # Build directory, which is served by the server as static directory
 └── server                         # Root folder for server code
 ```

 Note: The structure of domain specific components within `/src` follow the `presentational` vs `component` model.
 Refer to [this](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.469taxbj0) blog post for more information